Theros Vorthos Commander v4.1.2

 • For each type of token generated, there are physical tokens available.

 • A copy of Echo of the gods, Star Compass, and Commander's Sphere are available for all players to use.
-(See the custom cards section at the bottom of the overview for more details on Echo of the gods)

-Drafting rules:
+Drafting rules

 • Players draft 3 packs.